bhargavkesa/orthello_game_with_computer_mode/README.md

   For placing coin you are requested to enter the co-ordinates where you want to place the coin.
 Rows and Columns are labelled from 0 to 7 as the game board is 8 x 8

+  U can select the difficulty level of the game as 1 or 2 or 3. when 1 is selected then Random strategy is used, when 2 is selected then Local maximisation strategy is used and for 3 minimax strategy is used

   If you want to play the game with graphics then visit http://webversi.com

   If any improvements,they are accepted